The-EG/PyArcWelderUI/README.md

     - Enable and specify any ArcWelder options as appropriate
  5. Configure your slicer:
     - Slic3r/PrusaSlicer/SuperSlicer:
-      Specify the path to python3 and the pyawui.zip files in the `Post-Processing scripts` option in the Output Options in your Print Settings profile. *Note: you  will need to enable 'Expert' settings to see this option and you will need to do this for each Print Settings profile you want to use*.
+      Specify the path to python3 and the pyawui folder in the `Post-Processing scripts` option in the Output Options in your Print Settings profile. *Note: you  will need to enable 'Expert' settings to see this option and you will need to do this for each Print Settings profile you want to use*.
 For example:
-      `python3 ~/programs/PyArcWelderUI/pyawui.zip` or `C:\Python39\python3.exe c:\Programs\PyArcWelderUI\pyawui.zip`
+      `python3 ~/programs/PyArcWelderUI/pyawui` or `C:\Python39\python3.exe c:\Programs\PyArcWelderUI\pyawui`